anhtien228/diveintocode-ml-graduation/README.md

   <h3 align="center">DIVE INTO CODE Graduation Assignment</h3>

   <p align="center">
     A repository for the graduation assignment from the Machine Learning Engineer course, which is a costless offer from the DIVE INTO CODE company to the students of Ho Chi Minh City University of Technology.
-The academic year took play from 2021 to 2022.<br><br>The concept and objective of this project is based on one of the challenges of Zalo AI Challenge 2021, the Legal Text Retrieval.
-The aim is to build an automatic system to answer or recommend instructions for legal situations.
-With that, ordinary people and even experts can get the job references or guides quickly.
+The academic year took play from 2021 to 2022.<br><br>The concept and objective of this project is based on one of the challenges of Zalo AI Challenge 2021, the 5k Compliance.
+During the Covid-19 outbreak, the Vietnamese government pushed the "5K" public health safety message.
+In the message, masking and keeping a safe distance are two key rules that have been shown to be extremely successful in preventing people from contracting or spreading the virus.
+Enforcing these principles on a large scale is where technology may help.
+In this challenge, we will create algorithm to detect whether or not a person or group of individuals in a picture adhere to the "mask" and "distance" standards.
     <br />
     <a href="https://github.com/anhtien228/diveintocode-ml-graduation"><strong>Explore the docs »</strong></a>
     <br />